-We support three "flavors" of NGINX.
-These flavors are based on what upstream package we've based our builds off of.
-All our package flavors are built according to the official upstream maintainer's build configuration with the addition of the ngx_lua and ngx_devel_kit modules.
+We support three "flavors" of Nginx.
+These flavors are based on what upstream package we've based our builds on.
+All our package flavors are built according to the official upstream maintainer's build configuration with the addition of the ngx lua and ngx devel kit modules.